-Is Acorns Safe and Worth It?
+Is Acorns Legit and Safe?

 The Acorns app uses bank-level 256-bit security to protect your data and money.
 While the service isn’t hack-proof, other reputable investing apps use similar security metrics.

-Also, your investing accounts have up to $500,000 in SIPC insurance if the broker closes.
-Be aware this insurance doesn’t reimburse you for normal investment losses.
+Your investing accounts have up to $500,000 in SIPC insurance if the broker closes.
+Be aware that this insurance doesn’t reimburse you for normal investment losses.